-Do not put in any chemical additives.
-Engine oil also lubricates the clutch and additives could cause clutch slippage.

-Be sure no foreign material enters the crankcase.

-h.
-Start the engine and warm it up for a few minutes.
+- Do not put in any chemical additives.
+Engine oil also lubricates the clutch and additives could cause clutch slippage. - Be sure no foreign material enters the crankcase. - h.
+Start the engine and warm up for a few minutes.
 While warming up, check for oil leakage.
-If oil leakage is found, stop the engine immediately and check for the cause.
+If oil leakage is found, stop the engine immediately, and check for the cause. - After the engine is started, the oil level indicator light should go off if oil is filled to specified level.